CrlsMrls/learning-notes/kubernetes/02-kubectl.md

 ### kubectl apply

 `kubectl apply` creates or updates resources.
-It is prefered to use `apply` for satisfying infrastructure as code.
+Use `apply` as the preferred way for working with "infrastructure as code" methodology.

 ### kubectl delete